Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-10-12-start-teams-chat-with-support.md

 - Is this a fixed support team?
 - Should it be the process supervisor?
 - Should it be the application supervisor?
-- What should be done, if a customer application supervisor without a mail is defined?
+- What should be done, if a custom application supervisor without a mail is defined?
 - How should the case be handled, if this mail cannot be used to start a chat?
 - Should there be a different support team per language?
 - Do we have to take care of different countries?